coreruleset/documentation/content/configuring/false_positives_tuning.md

 *\*\*Can also exclude ranges of rules.*

 {{% notice tip %}}
-This table is available as a well presented, downloadable [Rule Exclusion Cheatsheet](https://www.netnea.com/cms/rule-exclusion-cheatsheet-download) at netnea.com
+This table is available as a well presented, downloadable [Rule Exclusion Cheatsheet](https://www.netnea.com/cms/rule-exclusion-cheatsheet-download) from Christian Folini.
 {{% /notice %}}

 #### Rule Ranges